ellioman/Indirect-Rendering-With-Compute-Shaders/README.md

 - Use compute buffers and compute shaders
 - Draw things using Graphics.DrawMeshInstancedIndirect
 - GPU Sorting with Bitonic sorting
-- Frustum culling in a compute shader
+- Compute shader: Frustum culling
-- Occlusion culling with HierarchicalZBuffer in a compute shader
+- Compute shader: Occlusion culling with HierarchicalZBuffer
+- Compute shader: LOD objects using the distance from camera to object
 - Extending camera frustum towards light to include shadow casting objects
-- LOD objects using the distance from camera to object

 ## Project Setup
 - "_Example.cs" script on the "Example" game object: